dhk3136/summarization-bert-vs-baseline/README.md

 > *TRANSFER LEARNING = PRETRAINING + DOMAIN KNOWLEDGE - (TIME COMPRESSION + MATERIAL RESOURCE)*

 Take, for example, that BERT takes four days to train from scratch on __16 TPUs__.
 Keep in mind, this process happens in-house at Google.
 While those extensive resources are astounding, consider that it takes __2 weeks__ on a single TPU to achieve the same on the *small* BERT-base model at a cost of around $500.
 This, of course, does not include the time or resources to complete hyperparameter tuning for your specific domain task.
 Is this cost and resource-prohibitive?
 I'd wager it is for most of us, including many organizations just trying to get into ML to solve problems.
 But I'll let you do the math!
+Actually, I'll do a little bit.
+XLNet, BERT's counterpart and competitor, costs an estimated $61,000 to pretrain from scratch if reproducing paper results!

 However, BERT leads the way in pushing the Transfer Learning trend for NLP into the spotlight.
 Google's release of the architecture and source code allowed users to replicate the results--or close to it--for a handful of NLP tasks released in its paper.
 As expected, TensorFlow, another Google product, was offered as the tensor library supporting BERT.
 Soon after, a PyTorch port of BERT, achieving identical performance, was released alongside several other NLP transfer learning models growing in popularity (XLNet, OpenAI's controversial GPT-2, XL Transformer, XLM, and transformer models, generally).
 BERT has been so successful that as soon as XLNet bested its performance on several benchmarks, Facebook decided to release a modified version of BERT named RoBERTa (seriously).
 Those benchmarks were broken again, and BERT took back his trophy in no time at all.
+Lastly, Grover, released in May 2019, is an adversarial network designed to stop "neural fake news" before it reaches scale.

 Also, this *very* week, three announcements were made regarding Transfer Learning.
 First, Google releases a distilled version of BERT, named ALBERT (this has got to stop) that is supposed to be more manageable in size, training, and footprint--while outscoring the original BERT in three NLU (Natural Language Understanding) benchmarks.
 Second, the popular HuggingFace organization released its pretrained models as compatible with TensorFlow 2.0 which now gives users an additional option to PyTorch.
 Third, AllenNLP, the well-known creators of ELMO, announced full compatibility and porting with the HuggingFace models.
 More significantly, they released Interpret, an interactive framework for visualizing and explaining what's happening under the hood of many state-of-the-art language models.
 All this happened in ONE day.